rohan-patnaik/Malaria-Image-Classification/README.md

 # Malaria-Image-Classification
 Image classification used on a kaggle malaria dataset using CNN, ResNet50, VGG19 and InceptionV3.

-Follow to see the end to end deployment using heroku for this as well!
+Follow to see the end to end deployment using heroku for this soon!

 Download the dataset from the link below https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria